Showing Collections: 1 - 11 of 11

 This collection consists of 38 articles by Snyder Roberts published in the Roane County News between December 30, 1981 and September 15, 1982.

 In this deposition, Abraham Swaggerty testifies that he helped to survey 675 acres of land that the State of North Carolina granted to Robert Reed in 1787.
-This tract was included in a parcel that James Corbus and William Murphy disputed ownership of.
+This tract was included in a parcel of which James Corbus and William Murphy disputed ownership.

 This collection consists of a letter from B. W. Martin of Harriman, Tennessee, to an unnamed woman, dated July 1, 1897.
 The letter describes how to take an eye test and lists prices for eyeglasses and watch repair.